 For more info about these as well as other components behind the best value rankings, read the ranking methodology.

 It is difficult to beat Illinois Institute of Technology if you wish to pursue Applied Mathematics as a major.
-Students who graduate from the applied math program make an average of $50,624 in the first five years of working and $110,631 after their first five years of working.
+Students from the applied mathematics major at Illinois Institute of Technology get 4.7% more than the average college graduate with the same degree.
 Chicago, Illinois is an ideal area for students who relish the busy urban lifestyle.

 Any student pursuing a degree in Applied Mathematics needs to take a look at University of Wisconsin - Stout.
 This is a superb option for students who prefer the style of a compact college town.

 It's hard to beat University of Akron Main Campus if you want to pursue Applied Mathematics as a major.
-Want a large student body?
-This institution has over 20,000 students on campus.
+Akron, Ohio is an excellent location for young people who appreciate the fast-paced city life.

-This school is well-known for its support of military personnel and is the 270 best in the country for veterans.
+With 50.3% of the teachers being full time, students are sure to get plenty of face time with professors.
 Freshmen are not required to live on-campus at University of Akron Main Campus.
 The scorecard can give you a good summary of University of Akron Main Campus.